Expansion microscopy: Neuroscience

 Many of the questions surrounding neuroscience attempt to answer and understand molecules and wiring in neural circuits.
 However, mapping these structures across the large scales of neural circuits is difficult.
 In these cases, ExM magnifies biological specimens such as brain circuits and allows them to be more easily mapped.
 Biomolecules, such as proteins and nucleic acids, are anchored to the polymer, which is then swelled in order to expand the biomolecules.
 Due to the increased distance between the biomolecules, ordinary microscopes can then perform nanoscale resolution imaging.
 Through the use of ExM technique, neuroscientists can more easily map images of synapses, cells, and neural circuits.

-Subsets

-With the development of expansion microscopy, scientists have begun to create subsets of the technique, including scanning Joule expansion microscopy, or SJEM.
-SJEM utilizes a thermal imaging technique which measures the thermal expansion of Joule-heated elements.
-One of the largest advantages of SJEM over older submicron thermal imaging techniques is that SJEM does not require the nanofabrication of specialized probes.
-Rather, SJEM only requires a standard atomic force microscope and simple electronics.

 Advantages

 One of the most significant advantages of expansion microscopy versus other forms of microscopy is that it does not require a stronger optical equipment to perform high-resolution imaging.
 Because ExM enlarges the physical sample, it relieves researchers from the need to purchase an expensive microscopy equipment such as electron microscopes for super-resolution studies.
 By expanding the sample, it becomes more easily examinable as the larger structures can then be examined using traditional microscopy techniques, such as light microscopy.